dbl-works/backend-coding-challenge/README.md

 **You should spend no more than one hour on this project.**

 The goal is, that we get an understanding of how you approach problems rather than you spending a lot of time on this to make it perfect.
+Please keep the codebase on your machine, we will pair-code on this project in the next step.
+You getting this app to run on your machine with a very simply part already implemented ensures that we can focus on the interesting parts while pair coding.

 ## 🔐 The challenge